whennemuth/kuali-cloudformation/kuali_ec2/README.md

-## Kuali Research EC2 instance creation
+## Kuali Research Single EC2 instance creation

 Use this template to perform the simplest form of deployment for kuali research, a single publicly addressable ec2 instance application host.